On the Complexity of Hazard-Free Formulas: Introduction

 \end{restatable} We also provide an example in \Cref{subsection:tight-lower-bound-range} that shows that \Cref{thm:derivative-upper-bound} yields tight bounds for range functions (functions that accept all inputs whose weight is within some range).

-\paragraph{Composition of hazard-free functions.} Following \cite{KRW95}, we establish a lower bound on the hazard-free complexity of block-composition of functions and demonstrate how it can be used to break the monotone barrier. \begin{restatable}[Lower bound via direct sum]{proposition}{proplowerboundviadirectsum} Let $\booleanf{f}{n}$ be a monotone Boolean function.
+\paragraph{Composition of hazard-free functions.} Following \cite{KRW95}, we establish a lower bound on the hazard-free complexity of block-composition of functions and demonstrate how it can be used to surpass the hazard-derivative method. \begin{restatable}[Lower bound via direct sum]{proposition}{proplowerboundviadirectsum} Let $\booleanf{f}{n}$ be a monotone Boolean function.
 Let $\booleanf{g}{m}$ a Boolean function.
-Let $\Phi:X\times Y \rightarrow Z$ and $\Psi:X'\times Y'\rightarrow Z'$ be \emph{functions} such that $\Phi$ reduces to $\kwgame_f^{+}$ and $\Psi$ reduces to $\kwgame_g^u$.
+Let $\Phi:X\times Y \rightarrow \{0,1\}$ and $\Psi:X'\times Y'\rightarrow \{0,1\}$ be \emph{functions} such that $\Phi$ reduces to $\kwgame_f^{+}$ and $\Psi$ reduces to $\kwgame_g^\u$.
 Then, the following holds:

 \end{restatable}